sundrio/sundrio/examples/continuous-testing-example/README.md

 ## Limitations

-- Currently supports single module projects only
+- Currently, supports single module projects only
 - Requires Java source files (doesn't analyze bytecode dependencies)
 - File watching may not work properly in some containerized environments
 - Only analyzes direct type dependencies (not runtime or reflection-based dependencies)